dendronhq/seed.dendron.onboarding/vault/talk.md

 - Jonathan
   - Microsoft Vet
-  - Director of Technology at Golman Sachs
+  - Former Director of Technology at Golman Sachs
   - CTO of Dendron

 ---